Send vs Sent: What's the Difference?

 "Send" forms several phrasal verbs that follow their own rules:

 One of my colleagues once wrote an important business email saying "I will sent the contract tomorrow," and didn't realize his mistake until after it was delivered.
-It's these small errors that can make you look less professional, which is why formal to informal writing: how AI makes it easy has become so popular for business communications.
+In today's professional world, these small errors can impact how others perceive your attention to detail and professionalism, which is why formal to informal writing: how AI makes it easy has become so popular for business communications.

 How AI Tools Can Help with Send vs Sent

-Did ya know that AI writing tools can save you from embarrassing "send" vs "sent" mistakes?
-They're pretty amazing at catching these common errors.
+Did you know that AI writing tools can save you from embarrassing "send" vs "sent" mistakes?
+In 2026, these tools have become incredibly sophisticated at catching these common errors in real-time.

-Modern AI grammar checkers are trained on billions of text examples and can easily identify when you've used "send" or "sent" incorrectly based on the surrounding context.
-They don't just look at the word in isolation - they analyze the entire sentence to determine the proper tense.
+Modern AI grammar checkers are trained on trillions of text examples and can easily identify when you've used "send" or "sent" incorrectly based on the surrounding context.
+They don't just look at the word in isolation—they analyze the entire sentence structure, understand nuanced meanings, and determine the proper tense with remarkable accuracy.

 Mobile Keyboards with Built-in Correction

 CleverType and other AI-powered keyboards can correct these mistakes as you type on your phone or tablet.
-They're particularly helpful because they work across all your apps - whether you're writing an email, sending a text, or updating social media.
+They're particularly helpful because they work across all your apps—whether you're writing an email, sending a text, posting on social media, or chatting in workplace collaboration tools.

 For more information on how these tools can help, check out benefits of using an AI keyboard and how AI improves writing style and speed on mobile.